Uncertainty-Aware Mixed-Variable Machine Learning for Materials Design: Introduction

 \section{Introduction}

-The goal of materials design is to identify materials with desired property and performance that meet the demands of engineering applications, from among the vast composition--structure design space, which is challenging due to the highly nonlinear underlying physics and the combinatorial nature of the design space.
-The traditional trial-and-error approach usually involves many experiments or computations for evaluation of materials properties, which can be expensive and time-consuming and thus cannot keep pace with the growing demand.
-To accelerate materials development with low cost, data-driven adaptive design methods have recently been applied\cite{noh2019solid, akshay-nanocomp, Zhong2020CO2, MITs-BO, danial2021acta}.
+The goal of materials design is to identify materials with desired properties and performance that meet the demands of engineering applications, from among the vast composition--structure design space, which is challenging due to the highly nonlinear underlying physics and the combinatorial nature of the design space.
+The traditional trial-and-error approach usually involves many experiments or computations for the evaluation of materials properties, which can be expensive and time-consuming and thus cannot keep pace with the growing demand.
+To accelerate materials development with low cost, data-driven adaptive design methods have recently been applied\cite{noh2019solid, akshay-nanocomp, MITs-BO, danial2021acta}.
 The adaptive design process starts with small data, selectively adds new samples to guide experimentation/computation, and navigates towards the global optimum.

-The key to adaptive materials design is an efficient policy for searching the chemical/structural design space for the \emph{global} optimum, such that new samples (material designs) are selected based on existing knowledge.
+The key to adaptive materials design is an efficient policy for searching the chemical/structural design space for the \emph{global} minimum, such that new samples (material designs) are selected based on existing knowledge.
 Classical metaheuristic optimization methods, such as simulated annealing (SA) and genetic algorithm (GA), select new design samples based on nature-inspired stochastic rules.
-In recent years, researchers have built upon these methods by integrating them with statistical physics\cite{pnas_statmatdes} or deep learning\cite{nn_based_ga, janus}.
 However, these methods require many design evaluations, and thus lack cost efficiency, which limits their applicability in materials design.